Back to Stories Travel Guide

 Finally, involve your kids in the safari experience and decision-making where appropriate.
 Let them help carry the daypack or choose which snacks to bring or pick the next activity from a couple of choices (“Should we go see the hippo pool first or check on the giraffes by the acacia trees?”).
 This gives them a sense of ownership and excitement.
 Encourage questions and be ready for some hilarious ones (“Do elephants brush their teeth?” – one child asked us that, which led to a delightful conversation about what elephants eat and how their tusks grow).
 If the kids are old enough, learning a few words of Swahili together can be fun – greetings like “Jambo” (hello) or counting 1 to 10 in Swahili.
 The local staff love when kids try to speak Swahili; it often results in big smiles and maybe even a spontaneous mini language lesson like teaching them animal names in Swahili (lion is “simba”, elephant “tembo”, etc. – yes like in The Lion King, which they probably know!).
 These interactions make the cultural aspect of the trip richer.

-One of our greatest pleasures is seeing children go from perhaps being a bit apprehensive on day one – not sure what to expect – to becoming confident junior explorers by day three, telling us the difference between a hornbill and a guinea fowl or proudly using a Swahili word they picked up.
-Traveling with kids on safari may have its challenges (a skipped nap or a bit of dust-induced grumpiness), but the rewards are immense.
-You’ll create shared family memories that will be talked about at dinner tables and reunions for years to come (“Remember when the monkey stole your sandwich, Dad?!”).
-And importantly, by exposing your kids to wildlife and new cultures early on, you’re fostering a sense of curiosity and respect for nature that will hopefully stay with them for life.
-We’re here to support you every step of the way – from tailor-making activities to having that extra cookie ready when needed.
-So pack the kiddos and come on over – adventure awaits, and we can’t wait to welcome your family to Mikumi!
+One of our greatest pleasures is watching children go from apprehensive on day one to confident junior explorers by day three, identifying birds and proudly using Swahili words they’ve picked up.
+Traveling with kids on safari has its challenges (a skipped nap, a bit of dust-induced grumpiness), but the rewards are immense — shared family memories that will be talked about for years.
+By exposing your kids to wildlife and new cultures early on, you’re fostering curiosity and respect for nature that will stay with them for life.
+So pack the kiddos and come on over — we can’t wait to welcome your family to Mikumi!